gnzlbg/scattered/README.md

 #### Benchmarks (WIP)

 The aim of the library is to maximize memory bandwidth usage by using cache lines efficiently.
-Memory bandwitdth usage is one of the most important aspects to consider when discussing performance of modern CPUs.
+Memory bandwidth usage is one of the most important aspects to consider when discussing performance of modern CPUs.

 #### Todo:

 For the first milestone `scattered::vector` will be provided.
-Futre milestones will provide `scattered::flat_set` and `scattered::unordered_map`.
+Future milestones will provide `scattered::flat_set` and `scattered::unordered_map`.
 See the [roadmaps](https://github.com/gnzlbg/scattered/issues) in the issue list.